 - Examples of internships span from rural to urban as well as domestic and international settings.
 They can be in almost any field one can imagine, including (but not limited to) law, education, journalism, business, health care, conservation, music, hospitality, marketing, fashion, politics, and engineering.

 - Internships are generally the most independent gap year experience.
 Not only is one making the commitment to a professional position, but participants are living in a city/town on their own and providing for their meals, laundry, travel, and social life.
 It cannot be underscored enough that this is an incredibly independent experience, generally best placed in the final half to third of one’s gap time.

 Specialty courses offer gap year students the chance to investigate a potential passion, learn a skill set, hone a craft, or just try something new.

 - These courses can last anywhere from one day to several months.

 - Most are fee based and may include housing and food along with instruction.

 - Examples include studio recording, glass blowing, dance/singing/music instruction, language tutorials, permaculture and natural building demonstrations, blacksmith apprenticeships, and cooking classes.
 If you dream about learning a skill or trade, someone out there is likely offering an opportunity for you to be trained in that discipline.

 In addition to these five categories of experiences, many students also incorporate time at home taking classes or applying to school, paid work experiences, and/or personal travel.
-Students who work and help support the financial side of their gap experiences say they feel more invested in and discerning about each opportunity they ultimately choose.
+Students who work and help support the financial side of their gap year experiences say they feel more invested in and discerning about each opportunity they ultimately choose.
 Independent travel allows “gappers” the freedom to explore with less overt pressure to have a concentrated learning experience and opens the door for spontaneity.
-Which opportunities one chooses and in what order one delves into each one is both the art and science of creating one’s gap time.
+Which opportunities you choose and in what order you delve into each one is both the art and science of creating a gap year.